-Individual Education Plans (IEPs)
+Individual Education Plans (IEPs) and Individual Provision Maps (IPMs)

-Individual Education Plans (IEPs) were introduced in January 2009 to help with individual target-setting.
+Individual Education Plans (IEPs) were introduced in 2009 to help with individual target setting.
 These are updated in discussion with the student at the beginning of each term.
 IEPs are given to all the students' teachers and to their tutor and houseparent if applicable.
-Copies are emailed home, and parents and staff are invited to contribute to them at any time.
+Copies are emailed to parents at the start of the academic year and parents and staff are invited to contribute to them at any time.